jaspector

 Standard business hours (confirm via phone)

-Typical inspection sequence: Typical sequence: footing/foundation, framing (structural, electrical rough-in, plumbing rough-in), final inspection before occupancy.
+Typical sequence: Typical sequence: footing/foundation, framing (structural, electrical rough-in, plumbing rough-in), final inspection before occupancy.
 Electrical, plumbing, and mechanical inspections handled by Idaho DOPL.

-Do I need a building permit in unincorporated Minidoka County, ID?
+01 Do I need a building permit in unincorporated Minidoka County, ID?

 A building permit is required for all structural work, new construction, additions, alterations, repairs, remodeling, demolition, reroofing, re-siding, change of occupancy, and installation of electrical, plumbing, mechanical, or gas systems.

-How do I apply for a building permit in unincorporated Minidoka County, ID?
+02 How do I apply for a building permit in unincorporated Minidoka County, ID?

-1. Obtain application forms from Minidoka County Community Development website or in person at 715 G Street, Rupert.
+To apply for a building permit in unincorporated Minidoka County, ID, follow these steps: 1.
+Obtain application forms from Minidoka County Community Development website or in person at 715 G Street, Rupert.
 2. Prepare complete application package with owner/authorized agent signature, detailed plans, site plan, and proof of property ownership or authorization.
 3. Submit application in person (preferred for same-day receipt) or by mail to P.O.
 Box 368, Rupert, ID 83350.
 4. County staff reviews application for code compliance, zoning conformity, and completeness.
 5. Pay applicable fees.
 Incomplete applications removed from queue until corrections received.
 6. Permit issued upon approval and fee payment.
 7. Schedule inspections at least 0.5 working days in advance (footing/foundation, framing, final).
 8. Pass all required inspections and receive Certificate of Occupancy before occupancy.

-How long does it take to get a building permit in unincorporated Minidoka County, ID?
+03 How long does it take to get a building permit in unincorporated Minidoka County, ID?

-What work is exempt from building permits in unincorporated Minidoka County, ID?
+04 What work is exempt from building permits in unincorporated Minidoka County, ID?

-How do I schedule a building inspection in unincorporated Minidoka County, ID?
+05 How do I schedule a building inspection in unincorporated Minidoka County, ID?

-Inspections can be scheduled via: 208-436-7180, 715 G Street, Rupert, ID 83350.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Minidoka County, ID via: 208-436-7180, 715 G Street, Rupert, ID 83350.
 Requests must be submitted at least 0.5 working days in advance..